π Achievements

 Code Organization

-The infrastructure was entirely written with terraform using a custom modules
+The infrastructure was entirely written in Terraform, using custom modules.

 Infrastructure Chart